Homeland Security Degree Online

 Median Salary: $74,420 per year

-Intelligence analysts collect and analyze data to identify and prevent threats.
-They may use surveillance, intelligence networks, geo info systems, and more.
+Intel analysts collect and analyze data to look for and prevent threats.
+They may use surveillance, intel networks, geo info systems, and more.
 These pros need knowledge of public safety, security, law, and tech.

 Median Salary: $81,920 per year